-But archaeological evidence at Spanish Point shows there were plenty of prehistoric people who lived here in relative prosperity, well fed on the bounty of the Gulf of Mexico, as long as 5,000 years ago.
+But archaeological evidence at Historic Spanish Point shows there were plenty of prehistoric beings who lived here in relative prosperity, well fed on the bounty of the Gulf of Mexico, as long as 5,000 years ago.

 And you can actually see that evidence.

 Between 1959 and 1962, scientists started digging around Spanish Point, excavating burial mounds and shell middens, a landfill of sorts for domestic discards.

 There are shell middens all over Florida, but this is the only one that was cut in half, enclosed in glass and put on public display.

 This “Window To The Past” is enclosed within the walls of a small museum where ancient history is exposed in words and pictures.
 And then you look through the glass and imagine what life was like thousands of years ago.

 The excavation is a cutaway of life.
 Amid the pile of shells, you’ll find remnants of prehistoric pottery and tools the Indians used in their daily life.